ZJS007/MusicRNN/README.md

 sample\_dir and sample\_name are simply dir and name of the .mid file wich will be created.
 mu and sigma are used to tell the model the degree of confidence it should have in playing a note before actually playing it.

-*Basically how it is made is we take A a realization of the Normal distribution of parameters mu and sigma, and at each step, we        perfom weighted choice in the vector of probabilities given by our network at the power of A and normalized so it sums to 1.
+Basically how it is made is we take A a realization of the Normal distribution of parameters mu and sigma, and at each step, we        perfom weighted choice in the vector of probabilities given by our network at the power of A and normalized so it sums to 1.
 Since      this is a probability vector, we have the following properties :
 * if A = 1, the vector remain the same, so we can interpret that as 'vanilla' sampling
 * if A < 1, difference between low value and high value will be lowered, wich can be interpreted as lowering the threshold of          confidence the network must have to play a note
 * if A > 1, difference between low value and high value will be upped, wich can be interpreted as uping the threshold of             confidence the network must have to play a note

+##### Step 6
+Finally you can sample your music from your network by running sample.py, wich will do accordingly to what you set up in config.ini
+Most likely, you'll find your .mid file in the sample folder, and it will be named sample.mid

+##### Additional Step
+If you want to be sure that the phase .mid -> .txt is working, you can turn all your data to .txt by running read\_all function of the MusicLoader class in the midi\_interaction.py file, and then re-turn this .txt files into midi by running to\_midi\_all of the same object. .mid files will be find in re\_transformd\_midi folder.

+## To come later :
+### Theory
+#### Artificial Neural Networks
+#### Recurent neural networks and LSTM
+#### Music Format
+#### A little bit of maths behind it (at least what I understand)
+#### Global architecture
+### Results
+### Aditionnal Comments, Discussion